OctopusDeploy/docs/docs/administration/authentication/active-directory-authentication/troubleshooting-active-directory-integration.md

 Octopus Server `2020.1.x` has a known issue with users signing in across domains.
 The underlying cause relates to server moving from .NET Framework (HttpListener) to .NET Core (HttpSys).
 There is a [GitHub issue](https://github.com/OctopusDeploy/Issues/issues/6265) that can be tracked for updates.

-The workaround for users on a domain other than the one the Octopus server is a member of is to use forms authentication rather than the `Sign in with a domain account` button.
-As of `2020.1.7` the server is able to detect this issue when users attempt to sign in across domains it will provide guidance to those users who are impacted.
+For users on a different domain to the domain the Octopus Server is a member of, the workaround is to use forms authentication instead of the `Sign in with a domain account` button.
+As of `2020.1.7` the server will detect this issue when users attempt to sign in across domains, and it will provide guidance to those users who are impacted.